Functional Family Therapy (FFT)

 Brief Description of the Program

 Functional Family Therapy (FFT) is a short-term (approximately 30 hours), family-based therapeutic intervention for delinquent youth at risk for institutionalization and their families.
 FFT is designed to improve within-family attributions, family communication and supportiveness while decreasing intense negativity and dysfunctional patterns of behavior.
 Parenting skills, youth compliance, and the complete range of behaviors (cognitive, emotional, and behavioral) domains are targeted for change based on the specific risk and protective factor profile of each family.
+FFT should be implemented with a team of 3-8 master's level therapists, with caseloads of 10-12 families, with oversight by a licensed clinical therapist.

 See: Full Description